forcedotcom/sfdx-core/messages/envVars.md

 # sfdxInstanceUrl

 URL of the Salesforce instance that is hosting your org.
 Default value is https://login.salesforce.com.
+Overrides the instanceUrl configuration value.

 # sfdxJsonToStdout